Type of Artist:

 Assembly plus three workshops, or 4 workshops with short reading at the beginning of each.

-Up to 40 mins for reading and 1 hour for workshops, plus time for signing afterwards.
+Up to 30 mins for an assembly and 1 hour for workshops, plus time for signing afterwards.

 Areas prepared to travel to: